 The CDA APH01SS Stainless Steel Plinth Heater is another electric plinth heater that is easy to install and provides an extra boost of warmth in your kitchen or utility room whenever you need it.

 The plinth heater fits neatly into the plinth and comes with a stylish stainless steel grill.
-The heater has three settings, warm, hot and fan only.
-The fan only setting is great in warm weather.
-This heater works effectively and, though you can hear when it is running, the noise is not too obtrusive.
+It has three settings: warm, hot and fan only.
+The fan only setting is great in warm weather, allowing you to use it as a cold-air fan.

-Plinth Heater FAQs
+Plinth Heater FAQ